Brad McKay

-Brad McKay (born 26 March 1993) is a Scottish professional footballer who plays as a defender for Scottish League One club, Falkirk.
-McKay has previously played for Heart of Midlothian, St Johnstone and Inverness Caledonian Thistle, as well as Penicuik Athletic, Stenhousemuir and Dunfermline Athletic on loan.
+Brad McKay (born 26 March 1993) is a Scottish professional footballer who plays as a defender for Highland Football League club Brechin City.

+McKay has previously played for Heart of Midlothian, St Johnstone, Inverness Caledonian Thistle and Falkirk, as well as Penicuik Athletic, Stenhousemuir, Dunfermline Athletic and Kelty Hearts on loan.

 Career

 Heart of Midlothian

 McKay grew up supporting Heart of Midlothian (Hearts) and joined the club from local side Edinburgh City in July 2010, aged 17.
 During the 2010–11 season he gained some experience on loan at junior side Penicuik Athletic, winning their Players' Player of the Year award.
 McKay was included in the first team squad for the first time on 17 December 2011, when he was an unused substitute against Dunfermline.
 In May 2012, he signed a 12-month contract tying him to the club until at least the summer of 2013.
 In November McKay was loaned to Second Division side Stenhousemuir on a month's loan deal, he returned to Hearts after making four league appearances.
 In February 2013, McKay signed a further one-year extension committing him to the club until the summer of 2014.
 On 10 March 2013, McKay made his first team debut coming on as a 38th-minute substitute at Easter Road in a Scottish Premier League match against Hibernian, replacing the injured Fraser Mullen in a 0–0 draw.
 Throughout the pre-season of 2014–15 season McKay was given the opportunity to captain his boyhood club by head coach Robbie Neilson when club captain Danny Wilson was not on the field.
 McKay played less frequently during the 2014–15 season, as he was unable to break a defensive partnership of Wilson and Alim Ozturk.